mozilla/addon-sdk/doc/module-source/sdk/system/events.md

 @function
   Stop listening for an event

-@param topic {string}
+@param type {string}
-  The topic name to unsubscribe to.
+  The event type name to unsubscribe to.
 @param listener {function}
   The function we registered to listen for events.
 </api>